 If you have already regained possession of the property but the tenant still owes rent, you can do the following:

-You can file what is known as a debt collection proceeding with the court of first instance to recover the debt.
-To do so, it is important to gather all supporting documentation, such as the initial certified letter, unpaid invoices, and correspondence with the tenant.
+You can file what is known as a summary debt collection procedure (procedimiento monitorio) before the Court of First Instance to claim the debt.
+To do so, it is important to gather all supporting documentation, such as the initial registered notice (burofax), unpaid invoices, and any communications exchanged with the tenant.

 The court will send a notice to the tenant demanding payment within 20 business days.
 If payment is made, the case will be closed.

-If the debt is not paid, the judge will have the authority to issue an enforcement order allowing for the seizure of assets or bank accounts held in the tenant's name until the full amount of the arrears is covered.
+If the debt is not paid, the judge will have the power to issue an enforcement order allowing the seizure of assets or bank accounts in the tenant’s name until the total outstanding amount is paid.

 Under the Civil Procedure Act (LEC), various types of the tenant’s property may be seized: